kennethkilo/swinganalyzer/README.md

 - ~~As a user, I want to be able to see the shape overlaid on the image~~

 #### Phase 4: Task 2
-- Choice 1: Made Line Class robust by throwing an error when field Width isn't given the expected int type.
+- Choice 1: Made Image Class robust by throwing errors for the methods deleteSpecificLine and deleteLastLine.